xpack/web-jekyll/_posts/releases/windows-build-tools/2021-10-18-windows-build-tools-v4-2-1-3-released.md

 ---

+{% include warning.html content="This version seems to have a problem, in certain conditions, `make` throws _Error -1073741819_; for the moment please use the previous release.
+Thank you for your understanding." %}

 [The xPack Windows Build Tools](https://xpack.github.io/windows-build-tools/) is a standalone Windows binary distribution of
 **GNU make** and a few of other tools required by the Eclipse Embedded CDT